 Am I a Stereotypical gamer?
 What is a stereotypical gamer?

-Back in my Amiga and early PC days I would spend huge amounts of time playing games such as Railroad Tycoon, Civilization, UFO: Enemy Unknown – mainly because I lived in the middle of nowhere, so I had the time to play these long running, time consuming games — this was obviously before I had access to the Internet as well as I now spend a chunk of my time ‘surfing the net’.
+Back in my Commodore Amiga and early PC days I would spend huge amounts of time playing games such as Railroad Tycoon, Civilization, UFO: Enemy Unknown – mainly because I lived in the middle of nowhere, so I had the time to play these long-running, time-consuming games — this was obviously before I had access to the Internet as well as I now spend a chunk of my time ‘surfing the net’.

 In the early days of being on the Internet, I stumbled upon the new concept of online gaming, specifically MMORPGs – it was great!
 These games such as Ultima Online, Asheron’s Call and Everquest 2 brought a whole new element to gaming, that of interaction and co-operation, this added so much more to a game for me as it meant that there was a more tangible sense of how much you were achieving in comparison to others — it certainly made it a lot more competitive.

 These online games also covered the period when I was a student, so I had the time on my hands to play them fully, this obviously changes once you leave that wonderful academic environment and start working — I basically stopped playing online games for a couple of years, kept myself busy with the some good single-player games with a strong narrative such as Half-Life 2.